AdarshPettappa/Software-testing/README.md

 ### Disclaimer:

 In compliance with the University of Michigan's honor code, I cannot publicly share the source code.
 However, please contact me if you would like to look at the project code.
-A detailed descriptions of each project’s key functionalities and the technical concepts applied are provided above to highlight my technical expertise and problem-solving skills.
+A detailed descriptions of each project’s key functionalities and the technical concepts applied are provided below to highlight my technical expertise and problem-solving skills.

 ## Acknowledgements